 5 Ways Alternative Funding Can Help Business Growth

 Expanding a small business can be an expensive process.
 We understand that sometimes business owners need financial help to take their goals to the next level, but traditional bank loans aren’t always the best solution.
-That’s why we’ve created a list of alternative financing options for small businesses.
+That’s why we’ve created a list of alternative funding or financing options for small businesses.

 The alternative finance sector is evolving rapidly and challenger banks are becoming part of the funding ecosystem.
 For many entrepreneurs, keeping up with the pace of change and providing the best financing solutions for their startups and growing businesses can be a challenge.
 That’s why we’ve created this guide to many of the best alternative sources of funding available for businesses in London.

 A recent study found that more than 94% of new businesses fail in the first year.
 Lack of funds is becoming one of the most common reasons.
 Money is the lifeline of every business.
-The long, tedious and exciting journey from idea to revenue-generating business requires a fuel called capital.
+The long, tedious and exciting journey from ideas to revenue-generating business requires a fuel called capital.

 Why is it difficult for small businesses to get loans from banks?